Online Continual Learning on Intel Loihi 2 via a Co-designed Spiking Neural Network

 Instead, models that adapt continuously to non-stationary data streams while operating within strict latency and memory budgets can run on edge devices.
-This paradigm, known as online continual learning (OCL), requires models to learn incrementally, while retaining prior knowledge with restrictions on data revisitation ~\cite{ren2020wandering, hayes2022online, bidaki2025online,wang2021wanderlust}.
-This setting presents two core algorithmic challenges of the plasticity-stability dilemma~\cite{kim2023stability}: (1) achieving targeted learning and accurate inference in the presence of continual distributional shifts, and (2) retention of previously acquired knowledge.
+This paradigm, known as online continual learning (OCL), requires models to process and learn from one sample at a time, without storing or revisiting past data, and before the next sample arrives~\cite{mai2022online,ren2020wandering,hayes2022online,bidaki2025online}.
+This strict per-sample regime (batch size = 1) represents the most demanding real-time constraint, and is the standard protocol for evaluating OCL algorithms~\cite{mai2022online}.
+It presents two core algorithmic challenges of the plasticity-stability dilemma~\cite{kim2023stability}: (1) achieving targeted learning and accurate inference in the presence of continual distributional shifts, and (2) retention of previously acquired knowledge.
 The failure of retaining acquired knowledge, also known as catastrophic forgetting, leads the model to abruptly forget previously learned information when trained on new data~\cite{mccloskey1989catastrophic}.
-Moreover, practical deployments may require few-shot adaptation to new situations from limited examples or detection and learning of novel concepts~\cite{Joseph2021openDetect, jafarzadeh2020openWorldReview, bohus2022wild}.
+Moreover, practical deployments may require few-shot adaptation to new situations from limited examples or detection and learning of novel concepts~\cite{ren2020wandering,Joseph2021openDetect,jafarzadeh2020openWorldReview,bohus2022wild}.
 Yet, developing algorithms and hardware that robustly achieve these capabilities, especially under strict edge constraints, has been elusive so far.

 Interestingly, biological brains have long faced and solved the same problems~\cite{Kudithipudi2022bioCL}.
 They learn continually using (i) metaplasticity mechanisms that stabilize memories~\cite{abraham2008metaplasticity, benna2016synConsolidation}, (ii) neurogenesis and synaptic pruning that expand capacity on demand~\cite{aimone2009neurogenesis}, (iii) learning mechanisms that are local in both representation and weight adjustment~\cite{oja1982simplified, lillicrap2020backpropagation, stuart2015dendritic}, (iv) synaptic consolidation via memory replay~\cite{findlay2020brainReplay, huelin2023replayhippo}, and (v) asynchronous, event-driven communication~\cite{isaacson2011asyncLearning}.
 When translated to engineering practice, these principles call for stateful neuron models to support metaplasticity, capacity for adaptive architectural growth, local learning rules, replay buffers, and asynchronous computation.